Flopi04LP/JavaFX-Boersenkurse/README.md

-# JavaFX-Boersenkurse / JavaFX-stock market prices
+# JavaFX-Crypto prices / JavaFX stock market data

 This is a Java-FX program that displays the current price of various Cryptocurrencies, their price change over the last week and a Browser for Stocks, where you can look up basic Data of a Stock.
 No fundamentals or anything fancy tho.
 Still really cool  : )